With so many diets to choose from, it can be an tricky task trying to figure out which one will work best for you.

-Keto naturally lowers blood sugar levels – as you’re not eating as many carbs, your body can’t produce glucose.
-Dr Roked confirms that the diet helps lower your blood sugar levels because the it is naturally low in sugar.
+Dr Roked confirms that keto naturally lowers blood sugar levels – you’re not eating as many carbs, so your body can’t produce glucose.

 Better Appetite Control

 Fat is naturally more satisfying and ends up leaving us in a satiated (‘full’) state for longer.
-Which means you should find yourself craving less junk food and snacking in-between meals less.
+This means you should find yourself craving less junk food and snacking in-between meals less on the keto diet.